WiMi Hologram Cloud Inc. (WIMI): Skating on Thin Ice? We Know the Answer

-WiMi Hologram Cloud Inc. (NASDAQ:WIMI) went down by -0.12% from its latest closing price compared to the recent 1-year high of $29.50.
-The company’s stock price has collected 28.68% of gains in the last five trading sessions.
+WiMi Hologram Cloud Inc. (NASDAQ:WIMI) went down by -7.57% from its latest closing price compared to the recent 1-year high of $29.50.
+The company’s stock price has collected -8.75% of loss in the last five trading sessions.
 Press Release reported on 01/20/21 that WiMi Wins 2020 Award for Leadership in Computer Vision Holographic Cloud Services

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.